 - Beef bones require the longest time, so simmer 8-24 hours.

-Because I only make this when I have extra bones from a cutting up a pork roast for pulled pork or a chicken carcass from a roast chicken, I am making bone broth for flavor first then nutrients second.
-For me, simmering over the stove for up to 12 hours is more than enough time.
+For me, I am making bone broth for flavor first then nutrients second so simmering over the stove for up to 12 hours is more than enough time.

 Those that drink bone broth for health reasons want to insure they are extracting all of the collagen and nutrients from the bones.
 And that’s when you hear about simmering the bones, especially beef bones, for 24 or even 48 hours.

 The time is significantly cut if you make it in the instant pot.
-For chicken bone broth, I cooked it for 2 hours in the instant pot and let it decompress naturally, which can take an additional 45 minutes.
+For chicken bone broth, I cooked it for 2 hours in the instant pot and let it decompress naturally, which can take an additional 45 minutes — This is equivalent to roughly 32 hours of slow cooking!!

 If you are enjoying my recipes, please sign up for my newsletter and get my free 28-day meal plan!
 You can also follow me on Instagram or Facebook.